 4. Don't break the bank on traveling tablets

 Typical tablets cost upwards of $300 and only need one drop from a toddler to be completely useless.
 That’s why we recommend a smaller, properly sized, and properly-priced tablet to satisfy your little ones.
-This new Android tablet is less than $80 and has all the features of your typical tablet – it’s just a little smaller than those massive iPads you see all the time.

 Save money, save your kids’ retinas, and save the stress of the inevitable fall with a durable, travel-friendly tablet.
 If there is one thing that will eliminate those micro-stressors during your vacation, it’s this.